 Today’s coffeehouse culture is booming as more and more people are looking for a place to rejuvenate.
 Looking at how cafés were an essential part of Viennese life raises interesting questions about how we live and socialize in the modern city today.
-The Viennese café was a monument to the fruitful wasting of time: an idea that has much to offer today’s time-starved city-dwellers.

 In Vienna there were cafés for everyone: artists, intellectuals, the respectable bourgeoisie and the not-so-respectable.
 People gathered in cafés to chat, eat, read, work, play, gamble and discuss.
 The café provided a place where the rigid social hierarchies of the day could be relaxed a little.
 The fluid character of this social space stimulated the minds whose intellectual and creative achievements made such a dramatic contribution to the development of European modernity at this time.